PhysicalBit7/notes/docs/software-security/chapter4.md

 CFI is quite efficient.
 Classic EFI (2005) imposes 16% overhead on average, 45% in the worst case.
 Modular CFI (2014) imposes 5% overhead on average, 12% in the worst case

 Modular CFI can eliminate 95.75% of ROP gadgets on x86-64 versions of SPEC2006 benchmark suite

+---

+Notes from Class

+Emulation - analyze programs code without running it.
+You translate each instruction using software for the underlying hardware to understand

+Soundness vs Completeness **Exam
+Soundness does not issue false-positive results Completeness does not give a false-negative result